maxbogard/magicbook/README.md

   based on their instrument rather than based on their assocated chart
 - Merging these directories of different parts into an A.pdf and B.pdf to be printed and placed in marchpacks

-### Planned Features
+- Merging an instrument's charts into one single PDF for printing, either as a marchpack (7in x 5in pages that attach to an instrument), or as a full-sized binder with 8.5in x 11in pages.

-- Impose PDFs onto 8.5" x 11" paper, so after printing they can be easily cut with a paper cutter and placed into a standard double-sided marchpack
+  - For marchpacks, imposing the marchpack pages onto 8.5" x 11" paper (2
+    marchpack pages per printing pages), so after printing they can be easily cut with a paper cutter and placed into a standard double-sided marchpack
-- Update instrument and/or ensemble json files to specify substitutions for missing parts, in order of priority.
+- Searching for alternate parts if a chart doesn't have a part for a specified instrument.
   - i.e. if there is no Trombone part, add a Baritone part if one is available.
     If that's not an option, add a Tuba part.
-- Print a table of contents for each book, listing charts in alphabetical order.
+- Printing a table of contents for each book, listing charts in alphabetical order.

+### Planned Features

 - Update the chart "info.json" file
 - This is not a complete list of planned features, will add more to this section as I organize my thoughts.